nagendramishr/SimpleL7Proxy/README.md

 **Deploy it**
 ```
-# FILL IN THE NAME OF YOUR ACR HERE
+# FILL IN THE NAME OF YOUR ACR HERE ( without the azurecr.io part )
 export ACR=<ACR>
 export GROUP=simplel7proxyg
 export ACENV=simplel7proxyenv